yannick-zipf/results-h4a/results-for-handball4all/readme.txt

 == Changelog ==
-* Feature: Add 'Delete cache' button on settings page = [1.1.1] 2022-09-28 =
+* Feature: Add 'Delete cache' button on settings page
+* Feature: Highlight team name also for timetable with type team, not only type league = [1.2.0] 2022-09-30 =
+* Feature: Change permissions to allow editors instead of admins = [1.1.1] 2022-09-28 =
 * Fix: Delete all transients with DB query
 * Fix: Enqueue dashicons on the frontend